Acacia DVD Review

 I had initially seen Acacia a year ago on a Korean DVD and was immediately impressed by the film.
 It's an old "ghost story" style gothic horror film.
 That in itself may turn off some of the audience who are looking for a more action packed film.
 The story takes a while to develop and while not extremely slow, Acacia is not that fast either.
 There's a significant amount of character development in Acacia as well.
 Since there are basically six characters in the film of any consequence, you really feel like you are looking into their lives!

 There's also some social and moral issues brought into the film.
 Jin-sung is hesitant to adopt the last name of his new family.
 In Korea, that is a real big deal, more-so than in this country.
 The grandmother who wants to send Ji-sung back after Mi-sook has her own child is typical of some old family traditions of looking at adopted children as not being equal to natural ones.
-Personally the "Danger Seeker" knew in his youth, a family where the same thing happened as far as having a child right after adopting an older child due to many years of trying to have a child unsuccessfully.
+Personally, I knew in my youth, a family where the same thing happened as far as having a child right after adopting an older child due to many years of trying to have a child unsuccessfully.
 In the case of my mother's friend, she got pregnant twice in less than two years after adopting.
 It took a great toll on the mother and when watching Acacia I immediately thought of them.

 Acacia is not a film for everybody, it's a film more for the thinker in all of us.
 A gothic horror story with moral implications.
 Personally I felt it was a great movie.
 The director Ki-Hyung Park directed Whispering Corridors another "gothic" ghost story, I liked this film better for style, however Corridors was a lot more fun.
 So don't expect to be shocked by Acacia, instead plan to be caught up in a very good story!